 My Mother’s Day

-My artwork and career have grown around motherhood, so Mother's Day is big for me.
+My artwork and career have grown around motherhood, so Mother's Day is big.
 Starting my business wasn't only about a love of florals and other pretty designs.
 It was also about making room for motherhood.
-I wanted to be a mother without letting anyone dictate my schedule or capabilities, so I founded my art brand to harmonize family and design.

 Running my business has let me stay home with my daughter and create a flexible schedule.
 Starting from before she was born, I've preferred a fluid approach to the workday.
 I like to work when it's quiet and when I'm inspired to create, sometimes going late into the night.
 Having a career that allows for this has been vital, and I love the time it gives me with my daughter.